 Conclusion

-I think you will not be disappointed by either of these coffee flavors.
-Gibraltar with its unique cup worth a try.
+I believe you will be pleased with either of these coffee flavors.
+Gibraltar, with its unique cup worth a try.
 Cortado is the first choice of many since it gives a balanced taste.

 If you prefer more espresso, Gibraltar could be your first choice.
 Otherwise, Cortado is available to give a creamier, smoother taste.